prob140/textbook/_chapters/Chapter_24/02_Linear_Least_Squares.md

 At this point we should check that what we have is a minimum, not a maximum, but based on your experience with prediction you might just be willing to accept that we have a minimum.
 If you're not, then differentiate again and look at the sign of the resulting function.

 ### Slope and Intercept of the Regression Line
 The least squares straight line is called the *regression line*.You now have a proof of its equation, familiar to you from Data 8.
-The slope and intercept are given by
+Let $r_{X,Y}$ be the correlation between $X$ and $Y$.
+Then the slope and intercept are given by

 $$
 \begin{align*}